theriex/itsip/README.md

   - **itsipExport** copies the tracks from a playlist into a folder of your choice along with an .m3u file.

+  - **itsipTransport** writes rating, volume adjustment, and comment data for all of your songs out to itsipTransport.dat, or reads from itsipTransport.dat to import settings into iTunes.

 Once you have categorized tracks, you can generate a new playlist for any situation simply by selecting what keywords should be included and what should not.
 You can export playlists and associated tracks to a